 Then I tried to analyse it, Debussy doesn’t feel like other classical music composers that I know.
 Well, OBVIOUSLY, because Debussy is Debussy.
 Each has its own characteristic.
 Debussy’s feels like a witty, sarcastic, cheeky kid; jumping around with a combination of happy, romantic, sad melody.
 My ear was confused because I didn’t get used to it.
 As a late 1800’s composer, I can’t compare him with Mozart for example, who was in the late 1700s.

 Second session was better.
 I was wide awake & the music has more power (enough to wake me up) & ended with the famous Clair de Lune.

 So, why did i decided to share this story?
 What’s the takeout out of it?
 Thanks to my mom, she started it.

-Every day in life, mom always implicitly suggest that i should know at least a bit about everything.
-As a person who still active in filling crosswords & sudoku, she has a rich knowledge of history, music, art, geography, world issue, mythology, literature; i mean, many things!
+Every day in my life, mom always implicitly suggest that I should know at least a bit about everything.
+As a person who is still active in filling crosswords & sudoku, she has a rich knowledge of history, music, art, geography, world issue, mythology, literature; I mean, many things!

 After the session ended, mom, whose very stingy with words, was like,

 “You can hear very little portion of La Marseillaise in the last session.
 Also La Mer, and Puck, Oberon, the characters of A Midsummer Night’s Dream, William Shakespeare.
 Pity you know nothing about those.
 You only love your Doraemon comics.”